pusher/docs/docs/channels/using_channels/connection.md

 ---
-title: Connection — Channels — Pusher Docs
+title: Pusher Channels Docs | What is a connection?
+description: A Channels connection is the fundamental means of communication with the service.
+It is a bi-directional connection which receives and emits messages.
 layout: channels.njk
 eleventyNavigation:
   parent: Using channels